ascestark1/zcastor-agent/README.md

 ---

-## Honest status
+## Status

-**No demonstrated edge.** Every segment of the performance ledger stays in shadow until it has at least forty measured outcomes and a positive lower confidence bound.
+Every segment of the performance ledger stays in shadow until it has at least 400 measured outcomes and a positive lower confidence bound.
 None have reached it, and the ledger reports that rather than hiding it.
 Stops were recently widened after measuring that spread was consuming half the risk on fast timeframes, which reset the evidence to zero.
-That is the cost of measuring honestly.

 **The desk is human-managed.** Finance directors set the mandate and approve what trades.
 This runs alongside them and takes fewer positions.
 The accountability layer arrives before the autonomy, not after it.